Spanish Civil War: 1938

-The Battle of Teruel was an important confrontation.
+The Battle of Teruel was an important confrontation in 1938, its outcome heralding future progress of the war.
 The city, which had formerly belonged to the Nationalists, was conquered by Republicans in January.
-The Francoist troops launched an offensive and recovered the city by 22 February, but Franco was forced to rely heavily on German and Italian air support.
+Francoist troops launched a counter-offensive and recovered the city by 22 February, the Nationalists relying heavily on German and Italian air support.

-On 7 March, Nationalists launched the Aragon Offensive, and by 14 April they had pushed through to the Mediterranean, cutting the Republican-held portion of Spain in two.
+Teruel secured, on 7 March the Nationalists launched the Aragon Offensive; by 14 April they had pushed east through to the Mediterranean, cutting the Republican-held portion of Spain in two.
 The Republican government attempted to sue for peace in May, but Franco demanded unconditional surrender, and the war raged on.

-In July, the Nationalist army pressed southward from Teruel and south along the coast toward the capital of the Republic at Valencia, but was halted in heavy fighting along the XYZ Line, a system of fortifications defending Valencia.
+In July, the Nationalist army pressed southward from Teruel, pushing south along the coast toward the capital of the Republic at Valencia, but was halted in heavy fighting along the XYZ Line, a system of fortifications defending Valencia.

-The Republican government then launched an all-out campaign to reconnect their territory in the Battle of the Ebro, from 24 July until 26 November, where Franco personally took command.
-The campaign was unsuccessful, and was undermined by the agreement signed in Munich between Hitler and Chamberlain.
+The Republican government then launched an all-out campaign to reconnect their territory in the Battle of the Ebro, from 24 July until 26 November; the scale of the Republican offensive forced Franco to personally take command.

+The Republican Ebro campaign was unsuccessful, undermined by the agreement signed in Munich, Germany, between Hitler and Chamberlain.
 The Munich Agreement effectively caused a collapse in Republican morale by ending hope of an anti-fascist alliance with Western powers.
-The retreat from the Ebro all but determined the outcome of the war.
+The subsequent Republican retreat from the Ebro all but determined the outcome of the war.
 Eight days before the new year, Franco threw massive forces into an invasion of Catalonia.